 You will also be able to send money overseas in both yen and other currencies, for a fee amounting to $27.37 or ¥2883.21.

-MUFG Bank offers a lot of advantageous to customers because it is the largest banking institution in the Japanese banking system.
-English-speaking staff are available to you for providing assistance with the process for conducting your banking business , for example, although you will be required to use a hanko when opening your account.
+MUFG Bank offers a lot of advantages to customers because it is the largest banking institution in the Japanese banking system.
+English-speaking staff is available to assist with the process for conducting your banking business, for example, although you will be required to use a Hanko when opening your account.

-Your signature is not accepted for opening an account at MUFG; depending on your circumstances, that may be make MUFG Bank the wrong one for you.
+Your signature is not accepted for opening an account at MUFG; depending on your circumstances, that may mean that MUFG Bank is not the best choice for you.

 Rakuten Bank is one of the online banks in the Japanese banking system, like Sony Bank and Shinsei Bank; you will find that opening an account at Rakuten Bank will allow you to enjoy many of the benefits that come with using the online services offered by banking institutions.
 There is a downloadable app for Rakuten Bank customers that will allow you to access your account at any particular location you're capable of downloading on your mobile device, for example.

 It allows you to conduct your bank business as long as there is a Wi-Fi signal.